archiverjs/node-archiver/README.md

 ## Archiver

-#### Archiver(format, options)

-Creates an Archiver instance based on the format (zip, tar, etc) passed.

 #### create(format, options)

 Creates an Archiver instance based on the format (zip, tar, etc) passed.
+Parameters can be passed directly to `Archiver` constructor for convenience.

 #### registerFormat(format, module)